DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 "Ghosts still cast shadows," Milo said.
 "If they're paranoid enough—and they should be—they'll review security footage.
 Run pattern analysis.
 Look for anomalies."

 "Then we don't give them anomalies to find," Jason said.
-"We go dark.
-No more archive searches.
-No more surveillance.
-We focus on training.
-Getting strong enough to matter."

-*Agreed,* RAE said. *What we learned tonight is valuable.
-But knowledge without capability is just vulnerability.*
+"We go dark."

 "Elyra needs to see this," Lina said, holding up Milo's camera.
 "The footage, the sensor data, all of it.
 She'll know what it means."

 "Tomorrow," Jason agreed.
 "We brief her.
+Then we train."

-Then we train.
-Because if that's Malvek's main facility—if that's where he's keeping everything he's collected—then we just became a problem he can't ignore."
+"Worst case," he added "That's Malvek's main facility—and that's where he's keeping everything he's collected.
+If he realizes we were watching, then we just became a problem he can't ignore."

 "Good," Milo said, surprising them.
 "Let him worry.
 Let him wonder who's watching.
 Maybe it'll make him sloppy."